altMITgcm/MITgcm/doc/discret_algorithm/discret_algorithm.rst

 Comparison of advection schemes
 ===============================

-:numref:`adv_scheme_summary` shows a summary of the different advection schemes available in MITgcm. ``A.B.'' stands for Adams-Bashforth and ``DST'' for direct space time.
+:numref:`adv_scheme_summary` shows a summary of the different advection schemes available in MITgcm.
+“A.B.” stands for Adams-Bashforth and “DST” for direct space time.
 The code corresponds to the number used to select the corresponding advection scheme in the parameter file (e.g., tempAdvScheme=3 in file data selects the 3rd order upwind advection scheme for temperature).

 .. table:: MITgcm Advection Schemes
   :name: adv_scheme_summary